Patr1ckCam3gu1ng/Elevator.ControlSystem/README.md

 - When a car stops on a floor, it takes 10 seconds for passengers to enter/leave and then the car is ready to move again.

 ## Features
+- **CQRS Design Pattern**: Separates the responsibility of commands and queries, ensuring clear segregation of concerns.
+- **Serilog Logging**: Provides detailed logging information for monitoring and debugging.
+- **Continuous Status Updates**: Regularly displays the status of each elevator, including current floor and pending requests.

 - Generates random calls for the elevator on floors throughout the building.
 - Moves elevators to pick up passengers and disembark them.